-This draft Protocol is difficult to assess without a more complete knowledge of both the legal and factual background.
-Moreover, its text does not seem to be final and different versions were submitted to the Commission during the period of its consideration.
-The commission therefore refrains from expressing an opinion on this agreement.
+Different versions of this Protocol were submitted to the Commission during the period of its consideration.
+Its text is difficult to assess without a more complete knowledge of both the legal and factual background.
+The Commission therefore refrains from expressing an opinion on this agreement.

-Draft Agreement between the Republic of Croatia and BH on the Establishment of a Motorway Construction Company for the Zagreb-Bihač-Dubrovnik and Ploče-Sarajevo-Osijek Motorways
+• Draft Agreement between the Republic of Croatia and BH on the Establishment of a Motorway Construction Company for the Zagreb-Bihać-Dubrovnik and Ploče-Sarajevo-Osijek Motorways